What People Say

 In the UK, David is a guest lecturer at Cass Business School in London, where he delivers workshops for the FTMBA, MEMBA and EMBA programmes to help students develop their networking skills and prepare their business mastery projects and other strategy projects involving external clients.

 David conducts workshops on advanced questioning skills and research question design for the University of Edinburgh Institute for Academic Development (IAD).
-He also conducts workshops on advanced questioning, research question design, and design thinking workshops for the Edinburgh University School of Social and Political Science.
+He also conducts workshops on advanced questioning, research question design, and design thinking for the Edinburgh University School of Social and Political Science (SSPS).

 David is the Associate Professor of Leadership, Strategy & Organisation at Heriot-Watt University.
 He is also Director of EBS Graduate Apprenticeship programmes.

 David holds a B.A. in English Literature from the University of Wisconsin at Madison, an M.A. in Communications Policy from City, University of London, and a Ph.D. in Social Psychology from the London School of Economics and Political Science.

-David emigrated to the UK with his family in the summer of 2016.
-He lives in North Berwick, Scotland.
+David emigrated to Scotland with his family in the summer of 2016.

 The Sawatsky Method